 Choose or search for the language you want to work on from the target language dropdown near the top of the sidebar.
 After picking a language, you'll see your site in the selected language, and any existing translations will be shown.

-Click on a string on your site highlighted in green (these are the strings that have been saved to Transifex for translation).
-The Translate panel will open up with the selected string appearing at the top.
+Click on a string on your site highlighted in green (these are the strings saved to Transifex for translation).
+The Translate panel will open up with the selected string at the top.

-After typing your translation into the translation box, then hit Save.
+After typing your translation into the translation box, click Save.

-After translating that string, you can go to the next string in one of several ways:
+After translating that string, you can go to the following string in one of several ways:

 Hit the Next string icon (it looks like a down arrow) in the translate panel above the source string.